GrantMeStrength/RetroComputerInstructionManual/numbers.md

 10 010 110 == 226
 11 111 111 == 377

-So any grouping of D7 to D0 can be written using a three digit octal number.
+So any grouping of switch 7 to switch 0 can be written using a three digit octal number.

-If you can express your machine code program in octal, it makes it a lot quicker to enter the codes and press “Deposit”.
+If you can express your machine code program in octal, it makes it a lot quicker to enter the codes and press **DEPOSIT**.

 e.g. You could write a program on piece of paper as: